 Key patterns enable scalable, trustworthy, and maintainable implementations in production:

-- •Event-driven, distributed architecture with stream processing for real-time scoring and asynchronous follow-on actions.
-This pattern supports elastic workloads and decouples data producers from consumers, enabling reliable backpressure handling and auditability.
+- Event-driven, distributed architecture with stream processing for real-time scoring and asynchronous follow-on actions.
+This pattern supports elastic workloads and auditability by decoupling data producers from consumers.

-- •Policy-driven risk engines that encode business rules, regulatory constraints, and model outputs into decision workflows.
-Policies drive acceptance, escalation, or automated remediation paths, providing explicit governance and explainability.
+- Policy-driven risk engines that encode business rules, regulatory constraints, and model outputs into decision workflows.
+Policies drive acceptance, escalation, or automated remediation, providing governance and explainability.

-- •Agentic workflows where autonomous components reason over signals, coordinate actions, and execute tasks with minimal human intervention.
-These agents operate within guardrails, can request human-in-the-loop review, and learn from outcomes while preserving traceability.
+- Agentic workflows where autonomous components reason over signals, coordinate actions, and execute tasks with minimal human intervention.
+Guardrails exist, with human-in-the-loop review when needed and full traceability.

-- •Feature store and data fabric to manage real-time and batch features, ensure consistency across models, and support cross-channel risk signals like device fingerprints, behavioral telemetry, and identity attestations.
+- Feature store and data fabric to manage real-time and batch features, ensuring consistency across models and cross-channel risk signals like device fingerprints and behavioral telemetry.

-- •Identity verification as a service within the support flow that composes multiple attestations (document checks, liveness, device checks, risk score) into a coherent confidence level and an auditable decision trail.
+- Identity verification as a service within the support flow that composes multiple attestations (document checks, liveness, device checks, risk score) into a coherent confidence level and auditable trail.

 Trade-offs